 Complaints about motor vehicles or trailers

-Transport and Main Roads manage complaints about unsafe vehicles and safety certificates.
+Transport and Main Roads manage complaints about unsafe vehicles and Queensland safety certificates.

-If you have bought a motor vehicle or trailer that you think may be unsafe or have a problem with your vehicle safety certificate or vehicle registration Transport and Main Roads can help by:
+If you have bought a motor vehicle or trailer that you think may be unsafe or have a problem with your vehicle's Queensland safety certificate or vehicle registration Transport and Main Roads can help by:

 - inspecting vehicles for defects

-- investigating allegations about safety certificates and vehicle registrations that may seem questionable.
+- investigating allegations about Queensland safety certificates and vehicle registrations that may seem questionable.

-How to make a complaint about an unsafe vehicle or safety certificate
+How to make a complaint about an unsafe vehicle or Queensland safety certificate

 You can make a complaint or give feedback by:

-The Office of Fair Trading manage consumer complaints.
+The Office of Fair Trading manages consumer complaints.

 Bought a faulty vehicle?
 Paid for something that never arrived or was not included or not up to the standard you believed you had paid for?
 As a consumer, you have a right to complain.
 In relation to motor vehicles and trailers, the Office of Fair Trading’s role is to: